Everyone knows the importance of owning a business website but what are the ingredients for a successful website?

 - Call to action.
 Let’s be honest, you want your visitors to buy your product or services but have you made this obvious?
 A well-placed call to action button such as “buy here”, “order today” etc should always be visible to your visitors.
 Consider this button as your cash register!

 - Colours and mood.
 Colour plays an important part in great website design.
-A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered good for food-based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
+A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered suitable for food-based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
 The mood or voice of your content should be kept consistent and true to your brand.
 Don’t do wacky or try to be funny if that’s not what you are!
 Be professional.

 - Fresh content.
 Keep your website content up to date and add new content regularly.
-This can be simply by adding a blog or your existing content can be repurposed.
+This can be done simply by adding a blog or your existing content can be repurposed.
 For example, if your content was written in 2017, review it and update it for today.
 Google is always learning about and discovering new content.

 Keep things clear, easy to read, easy on the eye and fast to load!
 Not too much to ask for is it?
-Functional, user-friendly website design will always win the day and keep the important search engines interested in your website.
+Functional, user-friendly website design will always win the day and keep important search engines interested in your website.
 Design and write your website for human beings, not robots!